carpentries-incubator/fair-explainable-ml/index.md

 :::::::::: prereq
 - Participants should have experience using Python.
 - Participants should have a basic understanding of machine learning (e.g., familiar with the concepts like train/test split and cross-validation) and should have trained at least one model in the past.
+- Participants should have some preliminary experience (or at least exposure) to neural networks.
 - Participants should care about the interpretability, reproducibility, and/or fairness of the models they build.
 - Participants should have domain knowledge of the field they work in and want to build models for.
 ::::::::::::::::